SharePoint/sp-dev-docs/docs/spfx/enable-Microsoft-365-content-delivery-network.md

 ## Enable a custom library to be backed by the Microsoft 365 CDN

-You can add additional document libraries that will be managed by the Microsoft 365 CDN in addition to the ones included by default.
+You can add additional document libraries that will be managed by the Microsoft 365 CDN and the ones included by default.

 Open up a browser and move to a site collection where you'd like to host your CDN library.
 This could be any site collection in your tenant.